klabbet/moar-wiki/getting-started/introduction.md

 #### Stores

-A store is where data flows in, or out of.
-You can add data to a store, query the data in a store or change the data in the store.
-The MOAR architecture doesn't solve the storage by suggesting one storage technique, but instead promotes using the right storage for your data.
+A store is a stock of data.
+Data is flowing into the store, and data is flowing out of the store.
+Most likely there is a database acting as the store, but it doesn't have to be.

+Not all systems needs a store.
+If your system has no need for an internal state, then you don't need a store.

+The store is often bound to the service and its bounded context.
+This means that you have one store for a service and services never share a store.

 **Store examples**